Skip to Content

 Some of the diagnostic and testing services we offer include:

-• Outpatient Holter monitor: This is a small, noninvasive and hand-sized unit attached to electrodes placed on your skin.
-It is often used after a traditional electrocardiogram (EKG or ECG) to check your heart rhythm throughout the day or night.
+• Outpatient Holter monitor — This is a small, noninvasive and hand-sized unit attached to electrodes placed on your skin.
+It is often used after a traditional electrocardiogram (EKG) to check your heart rhythm throughout the day or night.

-• Transesophageal echocardiogram (TEE): This procedure uses an alternative method to the traditional echocardiogram, involving a specialized probe with an ultrasound transducer at its tip.
+• Transesophageal echocardiogram (TEE) — This procedure uses an alternative method to the traditional EKG, involving a specialized probe with an ultrasound transducer at its tip.

 Cardiac catheterization